Households ‘plan to cut Christmas spending compared with last year’ | LBC

 On average, households expect to spend £596, down from £774 last year, Yorkshire Building Society found.

-The proportion planning to spend more than £1,000 has plummeted to 15%, down from just over half (51%) last year.
+The proportion planning to spend more than £1,000 has plummeted to 15 per cent, down from just over half (51 per cent) last year.

-More than half (55%) of people in the latest survey said they feel stressed about their finances and nearly a quarter (24%) plan to use a credit card to cover the cost.
+More than half (55 per cent) of people in the latest survey said they feel stressed about their finances and nearly a quarter (24 per cent) plan to use a credit card to cover the cost.

 Among those borrowing, expectations around when they will clear their debt vary widely.

-Around half (51%) expect to clear festive debt within three months, while a quarter (24%) anticipate taking up to a year.
+Around half (51 per cent) expect to clear festive debt within three months, while a quarter (24 per cent) anticipate taking up to a year.

+Read more: 'People may die': Wes Streeting's plea to doctors to call-off 'dangerous' pre-Christmas strikes as mutant super-flu sweeps hospitals

+Read more: Tributes pour in after man dies falling from ladder while putting up Union Jack flags

 Yorkshire Building Society said more than 12 million current accounts in the UK are thought to be paying 1% or less in interest with balances above £5,001.